MassAtLeeds/webGIS/practicals/software/geoserver/setting-up-geoserver.md

-One of the great things about OSGEO Live is that it comes with its own pre-configured *localhost* so you can test serving information within the save bounds of a virtual computer, without having to go anywhere near the internet.
+One of the great things about OSGEO Live is that it comes with its own pre-configured *localhost* so you can test serving information within the safe bounds of a virtual computer, without having to go anywhere near the internet.
 This is good to play around and avoids any security issues associated with serving data publicly.